EircYangQM/fog-huaweicloud/docs/shared_file_system.md

 ### Request Layer

-The request abstraction maps directly to the [OpenStack Shared File System API](http://developer.openstack.org/api-ref/shared-file-systems).
-It provides the most efficient interface to the OpenStack Shared File System service.
+The request abstraction maps directly to the [HuaweiCloud Shared File System API](http://developer.openstack.org/api-ref/shared-file-systems).
+It provides the most efficient interface to the HuaweiCloud Shared File System service.

 To see a list of requests supported by the service:
 ```